living-room/service-js/readme.md

 For a nicer javascript client, check out https://github.com/jedahan/room-client

+## installing

+If you have systemd, you can generate and install a service file with `yarn systemd`

 ## example http

     $ curl -d '{"fact": "#curl is an app at (20, 30)"}' -H "Content-Type: application/json" localhost:3000/assert